pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 tangible benefits despite clear needs to discover existing results in a vastly expanded field, both to avoid and identify duplicate research.

-Springer\'s discontinued LaTeX search or zbmath's MathML based system are good examples of this failure.
-A large research corpus revolves around analyzing MathML fragments, yet no efficient system is available.
+Springer's discontinued LaTeX search or zbmath's MathML based system are good examples of this failure.
+A large research corpus revolves around analyzing MathML fragments, yet no actually useful system is available.

-\[Disclosure: I have some ideas on how to do this somewhat easily.\]

 ### Death of progress (ranty)